 1,000 oz Silver Bars

-If you want the most bang for your buck, 1,000 oz silver bars have the lowest premiums.
+If you want the most bang for your buck, 1,000 oz silver bars have the lowest premium over spot.

-However, there are a few things you should be aware of before you decide to put your money into them.
+However, there are a few things you should be aware of before you decide to purchase them.
 Each bar weighs close to 70 lbs, which makes them hard to handle.
-In addition, such large silver bullion bars are difficult and expensive to ship.
-And to top it off, they cannot be repurchased outside of LBMA vaults, without an initial melting and assaying.
+Their weight actually varies 10% or so.
+Such large silver bullion bars are difficult and expensive to ship.
+To top it off, they cannot be repurchased outside of LBMA vaults, without an initial melting and assaying.

-Even if you are a larger investor that can afford 1,000 oz bars, our recommendation would be to stick with 100 ounce silver bars as they are much more liquid.
+Even if you are a larger, experienced investor that can afford 1,000 oz bars, our recommendation would be to stick with 100-ounce silver bars as they are much more liquid.